 You may choose to restrict the collection or use of your personal information in the following ways:

-If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by writing to us or using the online contact form available on the contact page of our website.
+If you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by:

-You may request details of personal information which we hold about you under the Data Protection Act 1998.
-A small fee will be payable.
+You may request details of personal information which we hold about you.
 If you would like a copy of the information held on you please write to: